FREE SHIPPING on orders over $75 International: over $250

 Posted by Boyka Mihaylova on

 Pu-erh is among the most fascinating and controversial topics in the world of tea.
-Today, we will speak about a major aspect of the Pu-erh tea production cycle: aging or storage.
+Today, we will discuss a major aspect of the Pu-erh tea production cycle: aging, or storage.
 There are two primary schools of thought: wet storage and dry storage.
 Let's explore their differences and the way they affect Pu-erh tea quality.

 What is Pu-erh tea?

 Pu-erh tea is a fermented tea common in China.
 According to the National standard, it has a Protected designation of origin (PDO).
 That means only tea grown and produced in Yunnan province can go by the name of Pu-erh.
-It has a history of more than 2000 years.
+However, similar sun-dried dark teas are traditionally produced in neighboring regions such as Northern Vietnam, Laos, Myanmar, and Thailand – these teas are usually called Sun-Dried Tea.
+This tea has a history of more than 1000 years.
 Pu-erh tea, as we know it today, appeared during the Ming dynasty (1368 – 1644).
 However, people in Yunnan cultivated tea as early as the Eastern Han dynasty (202 BC – 220 AD).
-Later, during the Tang dynasty (618 – 907 AD), they started to trade with it along the borders of the empire, which led to the creation of the Ancient Horse and Tea Road.
+Later, during the Tang dynasty (618 – 907 AD), they began trading with it along the borders of the empire, leading to the creation of the Ancient Horse and Tea Road.

 What are the differences between Pu-erh tea variations?